fminiati/apecode/README.md

 Obviously 1) in order for this to work the initialised member data of Profile object must be of static type, 2) the same initialisation can be performed outside the Aped's function call.

-One of the default line shapes enlisted in the LineShape enum tyoe is pseudovoigt.
+One of the default line shapes enlisted in the LineShape enum type is pseudovoigt.
 For this case we use a specialised template to accomodate for the fact that now two broadening mechanisms are at work.
 A pseudo Voigt type of profile is given by a linear combination of a Gaussian and Lorentzian shape with linear parameter eta, so we write: